echo-five/api-public-php/README.md

 ### How to remove?

-This package can be unistalled via Composer:
+This package can be uninstalled via Composer:

     composer remove echo-five/api-public-php